entrecode/action.deploy/README.md

 # action.deploy

-GitHub composite Action to set node version and node sha before committing changes to GitHub and deploy the version
+GitHub composite action for deploying to argoCD

 ## example